un4mEZZ/xss_server/README.md

 </script>
 ```
 5) Logout form Alice and login as Bob.
-6) See the result in Terminal.
+6) See the result in Terminal and stolen_credential.csv.
+Note: You'll also see your own login and password in .csv-file.